lorvsso/ninety-nine-days/src/pages/blog/the-dead-sea-a-photo-diary.md

 ![null](/img/the-dead-sea-11.png)

-Seriously such a cool experience, it's definitely worth a visit.
+Seriously such a cool experience, it's definitely worth a spot on your bucket list.